Ditra Over Plywood

 • A minimum of ¾” nominal plywood or OSB, with a nominal 3/8” underlayment over joists on 24” centers

 The plywood flooring must be clean and smooth, with sheets sanded to level them at the joints, if necessary.
-Sweep, vacuum and mop the floor to remove all debris.
-Plywood subfloors should be installed with a 1/8” expansion gap between sheets, to allow for wood swelling as moist is absorbed.
+Sweep, vacuum, and mop the floor to remove all debris.
+Plywood subfloors should be installed with a 1/8” expansion gap between sheets, to allow for wood swelling as moisture is absorbed.

 Installing Ditra on Plywood